AlphaFold-for-Microelectronics/AI-DINO/README.md

 ### 2. Install PyTorch first (CUDA users only)

-For GPU support, install PyTorch *before* aidino using the official command from https://pytorch.org/get-started/locally/ — the correct wheel depends on your CUDA toolkit version.
+For GPU support, install PyTorch *before* aidino using the official command from https://pytorch.org/get-started/locally/; the correct wheel depends on your CUDA toolkit version.
 Example for CUDA 12.1:

 ```bash
 pip install torch --index-url https://download.pytorch.org/whl/cu121
 ```

-Skip this step for a CPU-only install — `pip install -e .` will pull torch from PyPI in step 3.
+Skip this step for a CPU-only install; `pip install -e .` will pull torch from PyPI in step 3.

 ### 3. Install aidino in editable mode